-In our Amazon Cloud Drive review, we will discuss the features of this service, as well as pricing plans, to see if it’s truly worth investing in the Amazon Cloud Drive service.
+In our Amazon Drive review, we will discuss the features of this cloud storage service, as well as the Amazon driving pricing plans.
+Read on to see if it’s truly worth investing in the Amazon Drive service.

-Amazon Cloud is a cloud-based backup and restoration service which features unlimited cloud storage for photos and up to 5 GB of backup space for the rest of your stuff if you choose to subscribe to a basic account.
+The Amazon Drive, formerly named Amazon Cloud Drive, is a cloud-based backup and restoration service, which features unlimited cloud storage for photos, and up to 5 GB of backup space for the rest of your stuff if you choose to subscribe to a basic account.

-With the Amazon Cloud Drive you will be able to perform the following actions:
+With the Amazon Drive, you will be able to perform the following actions:

 - Back up your files to the cloud or local drive;